 Graphic with stylized Earth in orange, teal, and white, alongside text that reads 'global south migration lab' on a yellow background, decorated with colorful patterns and borders.

 The Global South Migration Lab (GSML) is Canada’s first research hub dedicated to migration within the Global South.
 For decades, the dominant narrative has focused on people fleeing the Global South to reach the Global North—framing migration as a threat rather than a complex, multidirectional reality.
 But most migrants never leave the Global South.
+Take Venezuela: almost 8 million people have fled, but 85% remain in neighbouring countries.
+Movements are often circular, regional, and shaped by local conditions—yet traditional migration theories, crafted in the Global North, fail to explain this.

 Global South Migration Lab Team